Purityj/alx-system_engineering-devops/0x00-shell_basics/README.md

-Command to display the content list of your current directory
+command to changes working directory to user home directory